RegardsOss/RegardsOss.github.io/docs/development/frontend/modules/description.md

 ---
-id: frontend-packages-lazy-modules-storage-monitoring
+id: frontend-packages-lazy-modules-description
-title: Frontend - Dynamic module Storage monitoring
+title: Frontend - Dynamic module Description
-sidebar_label: Storage monitoring
+sidebar_label: Description
-slug: /development/frontend/packages/lazy-modules/storage-monitoring/
+slug: /development/frontend/packages/lazy-modules/description/
 ---

 ## Description

-This module is a dynamic configurable module for the configurable REGARDS user interfaces.
-It displays AIP storage devices capacity and remaining space.
-It is also used internally to show AIP storage devices capacity in project administration interface.
+This module is a dynamic configurable module to be used in REGARDS user interfaces.
+It enable to show data objects description

 ## Module structure
 ```